Alan Landsman

 Alan Landsman is an American former vocalist and bass guitarist, noted for having played in several Florida-based metalcore bands, including Poison the Well, Until the End and Target Nevada.
 He also worked for the independent record label Eulogy Recordings during the early 2000s.

-In September 2018, Landsman was convicted by the United States Attorney for the District of Maryland, for conspiracy to commit mail fraud, conspiracy to defraud the Internal Revenue Service, and breaching the Telemarketing and Consumer Fraud and Abuse Prevention Act.
-He was sentenced to 30–72 months in federal prison, and was released in July 2020.
+In September 2018, Landsman was convicted by the United States Attorney for the District of Maryland, for conspiracy to commit mail fraud.
+He was sentenced to 30 months in federal prison, and was released in July 2020.
 In July 2022, he was appointed to a county seat by the Columbia Borough Council in Columbia, Pennsylvania, a position he was set to hold until December 2023, but was forced to resign when the borough council learned of his existing criminal record.